Eating out a lot? Be careful of ‘calorie creep’

 According to Public Health England many of us are consuming more calories than we realise – an average of 200 to 300 extra calories per day.
 Over time, these extra calories can creep up on us and cause unhealthy weight gain.

 Eating out has also become commonplace.
 On average a quarter of our calories are coming from eating out which can make it tricky to keep track of calories.
-This is known as ‘calorie creep’
+This is known as ‘calorie creep’.

 This ‘calorie creep’ contributes to our countries growing obesity problem, causing a range of health issues including heart disease, Type 2 diabetes and some cancers.
-As well as setting people up for a lifetime of ill health, treating obesity is costing the NHS around £6bn every year.
+As well as setting people up for a lifetime of ill health, treating obesity is costing the NHS around £6 billion every year.
 In Telford, 67% of adults are classed as overweight.

 What can you do about calorie creep?